2009 Swiss minaret referendum: Egerkinger committee

 The Egerkinger committee was made up of members of the Swiss People's Party and the Federal Democratic Union.
 The committee opined that the interests of residents, who are disturbed by specific kinds of religious land uses, are to be taken seriously.
 Moreover, it argued that Swiss residents should be able to block unwanted and unusual projects such as the erection of Islamic minarets.
-The committee alleged, inter alia, that "the construction of a minaret has no religious meaning.
+The committee alleged, among other things, that "the construction of a minaret has no religious meaning.
 Neither in the Qur'an, nor in any other holy scripture of Islam is the minaret expressly mentioned at any point.
 The minaret is far more a symbol of a claim of religious-political power [...]."
 The initiators justified their point of view by quoting parts of a speech in 1997 by Recep Tayyip Erdoğan (later Prime Minister and President of Turkey), which stated: "Mosques are our barracks, domes our helmets, minarets our bayonets, believers our soldiers.
 This holy army guards my religion."
 Ulrich Schluer, one of the Egerkinger committee's most prominent spokesmen, stated on that point: "A minaret has nothing to do with religion: It just symbolises a place where Islamic law is established."

 The members of the Egerkinger committee included, among others, Ulrich Schluer, Christian Waber, Walter Wobmann, Jasmin Hutter, Oskar Freysinger, Eric Bonjour, Sylvia Flückiger, Lukas Reimann, and Natalie Rickli.
 The mobilisation has been linked to the counter-jihad movement, and Freysinger who was a leader in the campaign was later lauded as a hero when he attended the 2010 counter-jihad conference in Paris.